Adopting a Savvy Search System

 - Use “OR” to expand your search to include synonyms (term 1 OR term 2 OR term 3)

 - Use “AND” to narrow your search (term 1 AND term 2 AND term 3, which gives results that include all three terms)

 Now you are ready to explore the various curation tools and repositories using your refreshed search skills.
 Remember, pay close attention to your search terms.
-Do not assume a repository has nothing about your subject if the results are low or zero.
+Do not assume a repository does not contain information about your subject if the results are minimal.
 Try searching again using another term or word to describe your subject area.
 And remember to use your Boolean operators!